Stock products are delivered within a few days. Other products are made to order. Please check individual products for specific delivery information.

 - Mortice lock with handles and keys

-- Doors glazed with obscure glass (no plastic, acrylic, styrene or perspex)
+- Double glazed doors (no plastic, acrylic, styrene or perspex)

 - Stainless steel door threshold